wieslawsoltes/Dock/docs/dock-settings.md

 Increase these values if small pointer movements should not initiate dragging.

+Tabs detach only after moving beyond `DockSettings.MinimumTabFloatDistance` which is 16 pixels by default.

 ## Global docking

 `DockSettings.EnableGlobalDocking` controls whether dockables can be dropped